jimmyhmiller/PlayGround/writings/programming/meander-tutorial.md

      :date ?date}))
 ```

 This is where Meander shines. `?id` is being used to join across data structures.
 We can now find an id in people and use that to index into other collections.
 This allows us to find out everything we need to know about a person easily.
 We can also search into any collection and match on data at any level.
 We don't need to rely on pulling things out into a higher scope by using let bindings, making helper functions to work on sub collections, or creating a series of transformations to get at the data we care about.
-Instead we declare exactly our data needs and the relationships that need to hold between them.
+Instead we declare our data needs and the relationships that need to hold between them.

 ## Conclusion

 I hope that this has been a good introduction to how Meander can be used for practical data transformation problems.
-In many of these examples, the vanilla clojure made for pretty good code.
+In many of these examples, the vanilla Clojure made for pretty good code.
 But as the data requirements become more complex, we need tools to handle these.
-While we may be able to accomplish any of these tasks, the udnerstanding of the structure of ou code becomes lost.
+While we may be able to accomplish any of these tasks, the understanding of the structure of our code becomes lost.
 Looking at the example above, we know so much about what the data coming in looks like.
 Our code mirrors precisely the shape of data we get in.

 Now I do admit, my examples here are a bit contrived.
 But they are meant to be simple so we don't focus on the examples and instead focus on the code.
 In coming posts I will explore more directly various ways we can apply Meander for data transformation.
 Some ideas I have in mind are using Meander with honeysql to turn our data into sql, transforming a collection of data into hiccup for display as html, and using Meander to scrap the web.
 I'd also love to do more computer science examples.
-Using Meander to make little lisp interpretor, a CEK machine or basic arithmetic.
+Using Meander to make little lisp interpreter, a CEK machine or basic arithmetic.
 And yet, Meander goes way beyond all of these things.
 Meander is about more than practical data manipulation.
 It is about a new away of programming, a new way of thinking about problems.
 Hopefully this introduction will help you to dive in and try it yourself.